JurePotocnik/Kubernetes-deploy/README.md

 kubectl create -f https://k8s.io/examples/admin/namespace-dev.json
 ```

 Let's now deploy our new docker from registry.
 Click Create on the right top side of the dashboard.
-Select 3 tab 'Create an App'
+Select 3th tab 'Create an App'

 Set the name, image path: http://registry.ourdomain.com/namespace/imagename:1
 The number 1 represents the tag of the image.
-To map a port from container to the world use Service 'external' map the port like: 30000 to target port: 80 and after clicking advance select the right image pull secret.
+To map a port from container to the world use Service: 'external'.
+Map the port like: 30000 to target port: 80 and after clicking advance select the right image pull secret.
 This is the secret we created a couple of steps earlier.

 Click deploy and the image will be pulled down and deployed.
 Under the link deployments we can see all of the deployed images.
-If we want to can scale to many replicas and they will run under the load balancer.
+If we want you can scale to many replicas and they will run under the same load balancer.
 Under the link services, we can see our external port we have set.
 For some unknown reasons to me, use the second random generated port.
-If we want we can go to our newly created server. <masterIp>:<randomGeneratedPort>
+Server is available via: <masterIp>:<randomGeneratedPort>

 #### My docker image has no internet connectivity
 If you ssh to the image and has no external connectivity run command bellow: